 But Jesus, aware of this, said, “You men of little faith, why do you discuss among yourselves that you have no bread?”
-Matt 16:8 (NAS95S)
+Matthew 16:8 (NAS95S)

 Why did Jesus say these men had little faith?
 Are we to assume that Jesus expected, them to be able to create their own food as He did?
 Jesus’ next statement revealed why He called them men of little faith.

 Do you not yet understand or remember the five loaves of the five thousand, and how many baskets full you picked up?
 Or the seven loaves of the four thousand, and how many large baskets full you picked up?
 Matthew 16:9-10 (NAS95S)

 No, Jesus is not concerned with food.
 Nor should they have been.
 They should have known that Jesus could meet their need.
 They had just watched Jesus feed an enormous crowd with a small amount of bread and fish and ended up with more food than that with which they had started.
 The disciples were indeed men of little faith.
 Food was not the issue.
 Something else was the topic of conservation.
 Oh, did you notice that Jesus reveals that both miracles of feeding four thousand and five thousand actually did occur?

 How is it that you do not understand that I did not speak to you concerning bread?
 But beware of the leaven of the Pharisees and Sadducees.
 Matthew 16:11 (NAS95S)